build-your-own-internet/byoi/future/name-resolution/recursive-dns/README.md

 -> we expect to get a response that aws is the authoritative for ISC.net AND we expect to get a GLUE record to tell us what the IP address of that server is.

 NOTE: the tld must match the name that is being requested, otherwise we don't get the glue record. (e.g. if we're asking a .com record for a .net TLD server, we don't get a glue record)
+FURTHER NOTE: ☝️ this is actually bullshit.

+dig i2.isc.net @4.1.0.100